joseph-xylon/sherlockbench-problems-sherlock1/README.md

 This is a problem-set for the [SherlockBench AI benchmarking system](https://sherlockbench.com).

-It is designed to be a hard benchmark which is challenging for even frontier reasoning models.
+This problem-set has some easy problems and lots of hard problems which are challenging for even frontier reasoning models.

 ## Usage
 Copy the source file into your checkout of the